-Any change to services offered or premise use must be approved by ELC licensing staff.
+Any change to services offered or use of the premises must be approved by the ELC licensing staff.
 For example, when:

+- adding a new age group;

+- · moving infants to a different room;

-- adding a new age group; - · changing infant rest area, etc.
+- · changing infant rest area, etc.

 An Application for Changes form must be completed and forwarded to the Quality Assurance Monitor prior to any changes to the facility.